 Employees require considerable attention from employers because they constitute the strategic resources that determine the effective and efficiency of organizations (Okochi & Ateke, 2021).
 Employees do not just represent labor; they should be regarded as resources employed to perform assigned task.
 Manisha and Reddy (2020) define employee as a means to productive activity.
-Okochi and Ateke (2020) argue that eliciting optimal performance from employees is key to achieving continuity, quality product delivery, cost effectiveness, timeliness and over all competitive advantage.
+Okochi and Ateke (2020) argue that a key desire of firms is their effort to achieve continuity, quality product delivery, cost effectiveness, timeliness and over all competitive advantage is to elicit optimal performance from employees.

-Employee welfare includes anything that is done for the comfort and improvement of the employee (Itodo & Abang, 2018).
+Employee welfare includes includes anything that is done for the comfort and improvement of the employee (Itodo & Abang, 2018).
 Sankar (2020) informed that the provision of welfare facilities improves relations between employees and management of an organization.
 Provision of employees' welfare is a wise investment as it yields profitable return in the form of greater efficiency.
 Duncan (2021) informs that staff welfare is important to both employee and organization because it prevent stress, create positive work environment and promote employee performance.